ABOUT ME

 All good things must come to an end.
 Though it might be hard to believe, traveling the world can get tiresome.
 After a little more than a year on the road, I found myself more interested in developing my Android apps than on seeing yet another ornate 16th century cathedral.

-While the pace of my travels has slowed considerably, I've taken full advantage of the freedom that remote work offers, having worked from various locations in Canada, the US, and Mexico while still based in Detroit.
+While the pace of my travels has slowed, I've taken advantage of the freedom that remote work offers, having worked from various locations in Canada, the US, and Mexico while still based in Detroit.

-I've been with Novi AMS for four years now.
-I am the tech lead for the company and oversee three other engineers.
-Together, we've served a half-million members across the US and are growing rapidly.
-Hundreds of associations deploy their member-facing website through the platform.
+I spent four years with Novi AMS.
+I spent the last six months as tech lead for the company and oversaw three other engineers.
+Together, we served a half-million members across the US and were growing rapidly.

 Novi has taught me the importance of not being a "one-trick pony".
-As a smaller company (~15 employees total), every engineer needs to be skilled in a variety of areas.
-In addition to full-stack web development, I regularly tweak the plumbing of the build and release pipelines, and I monitor and provision resources in our Azure instance.
-I've regularly served Tier 2 support duty and am frequently on calls with prospective clients, existing customers, and third party integration partners.
-As tech lead, I provide technical input to the product roadmap, help scope out and lead large projects, and help mentor my fellow engineers.
+As a smaller company (~15 employees total), every engineer needed to be skilled in a variety of areas.
+In addition to full-stack web development, I regularly tweaked the plumbing of the build and release pipelines, monitored and provisioned resources in Azure, handled Tier 2 support issues, and partipated in calls with prospective clients, existing customers, and third party integration partners.
+As tech lead, I provided technical input to the product roadmap, helped scope out and lead large projects, and helped mentor my fellow engineers.

 The tech stack here is ASP.NET MVC/C#, MS SQL Server, and HTML/CSS/Javascript + jQuery + Knockout on the frontend, with some modules delivered via Vue.js